CharlesB91/harry-potter-quiz/README.md

 **Harry Potter Text**

 - This highly recognisable text is the exact same font used in the book and in the films.
-- The golden colour compliments the colour used in all the front covers of the books.
+- The goldenrod colour compliments the colour used in all the front covers of the books.
-- This originally was an image taken from google however with the use of adobe illustrator I was able to trace the image and change the colour to the chosen goldenrod.
+- This originally was an image taken from google however with the use of adobe illustrator I was able to trace the image and change the colour to the chosen goldenrod for added effect.

 ![Harry-Potter-Logo-Text](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/Harry-Potter-Logo-New.png)